coderdba-coding-org/kubernetes/2021-multinode-as-pods-with-certs-v1.21/cluster-single-node/scripts/root/kube/singlenode/cert-gen/README.txt

 After creating certs, move all .pem and .csr files to certs folder here - to avoid clutter

+NOTE:
+embed-certs=true will embed certs in the kubeconfig file itself in base64 format if embed-certs is omitted then path to cert and key pem files will be placed in kubeconfig
+- you must verify and ensure that it is the right path like /etc/kubernetes/pki and not the local work directory

 =======================
 RUN SEQUENCE
 =======================